civiform/docs/docs/it-manual/infrastructure-requirements.md

 Two systems are needed: one which is configured to authenticate applicants, and one configured to authenticate administrators.
 Both systems must be OIDC compliant, and the adminstrator-systems must have configurable claims.

-### Why Cloud Deployment is Preferred
+## Why Cloud Deployment is Preferred

-CiviForm was originally designed to run in a cloud-native environment.
-In theory, it could be run "on prem" (with a lot of work) if dissected into separate subsystems running across multiple on-prem machines.
+CiviForm is designed to run reliably and with minimal ongoing effort in a cloud-native environment.
+This is accomplished through the use of standardized infrastructure-as-code tools that automatically provision and deploy the necessary infrastucture.

-That said, CiviForm depends on many small services that are low-cost add-ons in the cloud.
-Doing an "on prem" version means these services would need to be developed, deployed, and maintained internally.
-That list includes:
+The core application and database can be run on-premises with additional effort if desired, though service dependencies such as email, file storage, and monitoring are often easier to manage through a cloud provider.
+Deploying on-premises means these services would need to be separately developed, deployed, and maintained internally without full use of CiviForm's included deployment system.
+Such services include:

 * provisioning
 * deployment